lope/WPextUsers/README.md

 ###How to install (simple explanation)
 1. Make a WP install for your Users DB and delete the files afterwards.
 2. Make another WP install with its own DB.
-3. Copy _externalUsersInstall.php into the WP directory.
+3. Copy _WPextUsersInstall.php into the WP directory.
 4. Open it in your browser, complete the 4 fields, click *Install Now*
 5. Repeat steps 2-4 for more installs.